elianaakim/portfolio-template/README.md

-Hello website!
+Hello!

-This is a basic HTML starter project you can build on however you like.
+This is a basic HTML starter personal portfolio you can build on however you like.
 No need to save.
-While you develop your site, your changes will happen ✨ immediately in the preview window.
-On the left you'll see the files that make up your site, including HTML, JavaScript, and CSS.
+The files that make up the site include HTML, JavaScript, and CSS.
 You can upload assets like images or audio in assets.
-The rest is up to you and your imagination. 🦄
+The rest is up to you and your imagination.

 What's in this project?
 ← README.md: That's this file, where you can tell people what your cool website does and how you built it.